-Queen Elizabeth II: King Charles III visiting Cardiff
+Queen Elizabeth II: King Charles III to visit Cardiff

 - Published

-King Charles III makes his first visit to Wales on Friday, with thousands expected in the capital to welcome him.
+King Charles III will travel to Wales on Friday, with thousands expected in the capital to welcome him.

-He and the Queen Consort will first attend a prayer and reflection service for the Queen at Llandaff Cathedral.
+In his first visit to the nation as monarch, he and the Queen Consort will attend a prayer and reflection service for the Queen at Llandaff Cathedral.

 After that, the royal couple will travel to Cardiff Bay for an event at the Senedd.